 78 per cent of KS2 pupils felt more confident to try new things they would not have done before the residential.
-Boosting cohesion and a sense of belonging 82 per cent of KS2 students said their residential experience helped them realise they could get on with people from other classes and schools. https://educationendowmentfoundation.org.uk/education-evidence/teaching-learning-toolkit/outdoor-adventure-learning Meta-cognition and self-regulation strategies (+8 months) 1,5 1,5 Children receive milk.
-Parental Involvement (+3 months) 5 Boosting cohesion and a sense of belonging 82 per cent of KS2 students said their residential experience helped them realise they could get on with people from other classes and schools. https://educationendowmentfoundation.org.uk/education -evidence/teaching-learning-toolkit/outdoor-adventure- learning Meta-cognition and self-regulation strategies (+8 months) Children receive milk.
-Parental Involvement
+Boosting cohesion and a sense of belonging 82 per cent of KS2 students said their residential experience helped them realise they could get on with people from other classes and schools. https://educationendowmentfoundation.org.uk/education evidence/teaching-learning-toolkit/outdoor-adventure-learning Emotional Wellbeing - Relax Kids Classes Meta-cognition and self-regulation strategies (+8 months) 1,5 School Uniform 1,5 Cool Milk Children receive milk.
+Attendance and Welfare Officer support Parental Involvement (+3 months) 5 Attendance is in line with national averages for PP children.

-Total budgeted cost: £ 13,385
+Total budgeted cost: £ 10,700